wembley00t/UFOs/README.md

 Two recommendations that would be beneficial for the next version of this table include:

-** Adding a drop down within each filter so the user knows the options to choose from without having to review the detailed data.
+* Adding a drop down within each filter so the user knows the options to choose from without having to review the detailed data.
+This would allow the user to have a selection of shapes rather than needing to know the shape to enter.
+The user may not be familiar with all shapes available.
-** Updating so that exact matches do not need to be entered.
+* Updating so that exact matches do not need to be entered.
 Lowercase and uppercase letters could be used for the text data.
+* Utilizing a date range to give the user added flexibility when filtering data.